Skip to main content

 2. We do not perform first-party product testing

-3. Expert ratings and product assessment data come from This Old House, Reviewed lab measurements, Trusted Reviews, CNET, CNN Underscored, RTINGS, and Sensibo, supported by manufacturer specifications from Midea, BLACK+DECKER, and Honeywell and verified retailer listings at Amazon and Best Buy
+3. Expert ratings and product assessment data come from This Old House, Reviewed, Trusted Reviews, CNN Underscored, RTINGS, and Sensibo, supported by manufacturer specifications from Midea, BLACK+DECKER, and Honeywell and verified retailer listings at Amazon and Best Buy

 4. The residence-hall policy examples come from the published housing contracts at Kalamazoo College, Pepperdine, and Monmouth College

-5. Reviewed's noise measurements and CNET's wattage and decibel testing are the load-bearing sources behind the room-and-noise-fit factor
+5. The manufacturers' published noise ratings and CNN Underscored's qualitative testing are the load-bearing sources behind the room-and-noise-fit factor

 6. Prices are sourced from review outlets and typical street price and verified 2026-06-19